Troubleshooting

 If the device registration fails due to an invalid registration key, which may occur when you paste incorrect registration key in Firewall device manager.

-Copy the same registration key from CDO again and attempt to register the device.
+Copy the same registration key from Security Cloud Control again and attempt to register the device.
 If the device is already smart licensed, ensure that you remove the smart license before pasting the registration key in firewall device manager.

 Failed Because of Insufficient License